 How is Pain and Suffering Defined?

-Pain and suffering are damages that are considered to be non-economic in nature, including emotional and physical losses such as mental anguish, humiliation, scars, disfigurement, and other losses caused by an auto accident.
-There are no laws that set forth a maximum amount of pain and suffering damages that an injury victim can be awarded by a jury at trial, or receive through a settlement.
+Many people wonder if they can get compensation for pain and suffering after a car accident in Michigan.
+The answer is yes.
+In fact, there are no laws that place a maximum amount of pain and suffering damages that an injury victim can be awarded by a jury at trial, or receive through a settlement.
 However, many settlements depend on the insurance policy limits of the at-fault party as the way to calculate the maximum amount that might be collected—unless the defendant is a large corporation or trucking company.

 Unlike economic damages, pain and suffering losses do not often have a definitive price tag and are, therefore, more difficult to calculate.
 However, there are certain methods available for presenting these “invisible” injuries.
 Essentially, the goal is to help a jury or judge understand both the pain of a claimant’s injuries, as well as how these injuries have subsequently impacted their livelihood and family.